Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 This confirms a **multi-stage setup**, where:

-1. The initial request gets instructions
+1. The initial 'support' payload sends a request to get instructions
-2. A second request pulls down the payload
+2. A second request pulls down another payload
-3. The payload then handles decoding and execution itself
+3. That payload then handles decoding and execution itself
 4. The payload is then monitored and updated via persistent C2 connection

 This kind of setup makes analysis harder and allows the attacker to change behaviour without changing the initial file.